dwightware4/vendrio/README.md

 - [x] Search posts by category and keywords
 - [x] Create, read, edit, and delete images associated with posts

-# Code Sample
+# Code Samples

-This code shows my use of jbuilder to optimize AJAX requests to the server.
+This code shows my use of jbuilder to reduce AJAX requests to the server.
 ![alt tag](docs/screenshots/jbuilder.png)

 Here is my React Router configuration.